-The nurses will check the condition and expiry dates of the emergency inhaler kit at least twice every term.
+The nurses will check the condition and expiry dates of the Emergency Asthma Inhaler Kit monthly.
 School staff should notify the nursing team if any stock is used so that it can be replaced.

-The emergency asthma inhaler kit includes the following:
+The Emergency Asthma Inhaler Kit includes the following:

-- A salbutamol metered dose inhaler - Two plastic spacers compatible with the inhaler - Instructions on how to use the inhaler and spacer - A note of the arrangement for replacing the inhaler and spacers. - A list of students permitted to use the emergency inhaler. - Contact details for the Medical Department.
+- A salbutamol metered dose inhaler. - A plastic spacers compatible with the inhaler. - Instructions on how to use the inhaler and spacer. - A note of the arrangement for replacing the inhaler and spacers. - Contact details for the Medical Department.